Noro07/common-web-client/README.md

 ## Static Analysis (Eslint)

-All projects are covered with eslint rules standard eslint-config-airbnb
+All projects are covered with eslint rules standard eslint-config-airbnb.

 Run `npm run check:lint` to do the lint check.